 Ramiz Khan

-Ramiz is an urban sustainability and resilience-building practitioner with over nine years’ experience working in at least 25 cities and their respective local governments across Asia.
+Ramiz is an urban sustainability and resilience-building practitioner with over eleven years’ experience working in more than 25 cities and their respective local governments across Asia.
 He supports urban action on heat, FbF, coastal resilience, and water and sanitation.

 Bettina Koelle